-This subject provides students with an insight into Australia's rich and diverse past and the ways with which it has shaped the country, the nation and its people.
-The first half of the subject introduces the people who occupied a land which – for millennia – eluded European imagination.
-Students learn about Australian Indigenous social networks, belief systems and cultural practices.
-This part of the subject also examines the impacts of British settlement on the continent's first inhabitants.
-The second half of the subject discusses the nature of the colonial society established by the British on the continent, the contribution of diverse groups to the emergence of colonial politics, identity, and the nation.
+This subject provides you with an insight into Australia's rich and diverse past and how it has shaped the country, the nation and its people.
+The first half of the subject introduces the people who occupied a land that, for millennia, eluded European imagination.
+You will learn about Australian Indigenous social networks, belief systems and cultural practices and, examine the impacts of British settlement on the continent's first inhabitants.
+The second half of the subject discusses the nature of the colonial society established by the British on the continent and the contribution of diverse groups to the emergence of colonial politics, identity, and the nation.
 The subject concludes by considering the extent and nature of progress that has occurred during human habitation of the continent.

 |Faculty||Faculty of Society & Design|